ode2020/IMD-Codelabs/README.md

 .Codelab 1.2.PartB: The layout Editor <br>
-> This pat B teaches about creating the layout variant for horizontal (landscape) orientation and layout variant for tablets and larger displays.<br>
+> This pat B teaches us about creating the layout variant for horizontal (landscape) orientation and layout variant for tablets and larger displays.<br>
 Baseline constraints are used to align UI elements with text and pack and align button are used as well to align elements in the layout (Linear and Relative layout). <br>
 ![](Week3-Part2.jpg)
 ------------------------------------------------------------------------------------------------------------------------------------------------